mswift42/iui/README.md

 `iui generate <path to editor theme> templ.txt`.

-Else you will have to customize the ThemeColors.json file with your colors, and generate the ui theme with
+Alternatively you can customize the ThemeColors.json file with your colors, and generate the ui theme with

 `iui generate --json ThemeColors.json templ.txt`.

-Replace the <theme name>.theme.json file in custom ui theme folder with your generated file, make sure to fill out the author field, press the run button and admire your new theme.
+Replace the <theme name>.theme.json file in the plugin's resources folder with your generated file, make sure to fill out the author field, press the run button and admire your new theme.